Girls' Frontline 2: Exilium: Narrative

 The player takes on the role of "the Commander", who, at the end of the previous game, resigned from their position at Griffin & Kryuger following a catastrophic military operation in Frankfurt, and subsequently was forced by Rossartrist shadow members to sign a contract prohibiting them from coming into contact with their former subordinate T-Dolls from Griffin & Kryuger, and to exile themselves to the contaminated zone, as a condition for not being killed.
 There, the Commander assumes the role of a bounty hunter who takes on various tasks for commissions, travelling in a Mobile Base Vehicle known as the "Elmo" while accompanied by a team of three T-Dolls and a mechanic named Mayling.

 During a cargo delivery job issued by BRIEF, (Note: "Bounty Hunter Rights Expansion Federation" (赏金猎人权益拓展及推进协会), a governing body for bounty hunters) the Commander's team is raided by Varjager bandits.
-After escaping from combat, they resupply from a black marketeer named Poludnitsa, who shares intel regarding the suspicious nature of the job they have taken.
-Deciding to head towards the Great Wall Railway at the edge of the contaminated zone, the Commander's team makes a detour to Port Vest, an area with hostile terrain that is teeming with ELIDs, (Note: "Eurosky Low-Emission Infectious Disease" (广域性低辐射感染症), hostile creatures infected by Collapse radiation exposure) in an attempt to eliminate the remaining Varjagers in pursuit.
+They make a detour to a hostile area teeming with ELIDs, (Note: "Eurosky Low-Emission Infectious Disease" (广域性低辐射感染症), hostile creatures that have undergone mutations as a result of infection caused by Collapse radiation exposure) in an attempt to eliminate the remaining Varjagers in pursuit.
 There, they encounter Colphne, a civilian medical support Doll, who requests to join the team and have her body modified with a fire-control core.
-Unbeknownst to the team, the same client who had requested the cargo delivery job also hired the Varjager bandits to eliminate the Commander and to secure the cargo.

 While inspecting the cargo to be delivered, the Commander's team discovered that the box contains a girl inside, Helena, who is a human experimentation subject seemingly immune to the adverse effects of Collapse radiation.
-The client contacts the team, and asks to rendezvous at a set of coordinates.
+The delivery client contacts the team, and asks to rendezvous at a set of coordinates.
 Meanwhile, in a call, former Griffin & Kryuger colleague Kalina instructs the Commander to meet with her at ODE-01, a satellite city in Odesa, and so the Commander's team splits up.
 As the T-Dolls reach the rendezvous point, the client ambushes them, only for the client to be apprehended following the firefight.
 However, the client is promptly rescued by a hostile T-Doll, Sextans, and the two escape.
-At the same time, Kalina reveals to the Commander that she is now working at the Non-Military Forces Administration of the URNC, and that she had issued the assignment so that the human sample could be safely secured.
+At the same time, Kalina reveals to the Commander that she is now working for NOMFA, (Note: "Non-Military Forces Administration" (非军事力量管理局), a URNC agency responsible for the regulation of non-state armed groups, including private military companies) and that she had issued the assignment so that the human sample could be safely secured.